The Age of Empathy

 Paperback editions 2009 and 2014

-Over the past few decades, observations and experiments with social animals, including humans, have led to a conceptual revolution in the understanding of humanity’s place in the animal kingdom.
+Over the past few decades, observations and experiments with social animals, including humans, have led to a conceptual revolution in the understanding of how human morality evolved and of humanity’s place in the animal kingdom.
 This information has been collected and condensed by primatologist Frans de Waal in two ground-breaking books.